GerryDoesStuff/YamImageProcessor/docs/DEVELOPER_GUIDE.md

 these classes to the pipeline catalogue so the UI can present them for insertion.

+`ModuleBase.activate` receives the `ModulePane` hosting the module.
+Plugins should restrict themselves to the lifecycle hooks exposed on that shared interface (activation, teardown, diagnostics visibility, and so on).
+Where a stage-specific pane provides richer affordances, wrap access to those features behind lightweight typing protocols or helper functions so the runtime contract remains the common `ModulePane` surface.
+This keeps the modules usable in the unified shell as well as any stage-dedicated host windows.

 ## Logging expectations

 Logging is configured globally by `yam_processor.core.logging_config.LoggingConfigurator`.